aseelbdoor/reading-notes/Code401/class-31.md

 Place your static files (CSS, JavaScript, images, etc.) inside the static folder.

-In your templates, load the static files using Django's {% static %} template tag.
+In your templates, load the static files using Django's template tag.

 Step 7: Run the Development Server